yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ```
 1. `labels`: COSI controller adds the label to its managed resources to easy CLI GET ops.
 Value is the driver name returned by GetDriverInfo() rpc.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: COSI controller adds the finalizer to defer `Bucket` deletion until backend deletion ops succeed.
-1. `requestProtocol`: specifies the desired data format in which credentials are provided to the app.
+1. `protocol`: specifies the desired protocol.
 One of {“s3”, “gcs”, or “azureBlob”}.
 1. `bucketPrefix`: (Optional) prefix prepended to a randomly generated bucket name, eg. "YosemitePhotos-".
 If empty no prefix is appended.
 1. `bucketClassName`: Name of the target `BucketClass`.
 1. `secretName`: Desired name for user's credential Secret.
 Defining this name allows for a single manifest workflow.
 In cases of name collisions, attempting to create the user's secret will continue until a timeout occurs.